jasveer123/API_GOOGLE/README.md

 # API_GOOGLE

-# get your client id, client secrete and refresh token from the oauth2.0 screen in the google platfom
+# get your client id, client secrete and refresh token from the oauth2.0 screen in the google platform
 # now use the uppar repo and clon it (all imp steps written in the js file)
 # use postman to send the post req as show in img